+Capital contributions increased by \$31.2 million, reflecting increased expenditures for the University's new science building funded by the State's Connect NC bond package, which was approved in 2016.
 Capital appropriations decreased by \$1.8 million due to a decrease in the University's repairs and renovations allocation from the State.
-Capital grants increased by \$2.3 million, reflecting increased expenditures for the University's new science building funded by the State's Connect NC bond package, which was approved in 2016.

 The University's debt portfolio is conservatively structured, with a fixed-rate debt profile and relatively rapid principal amortization.
 Long-term debt is primarily issued for specific capital needs.
-No debt was issued by the University during fiscal year 2019.
+In January 2020, the University issued \$71.4 million in tax-exempt general revenue bonds to refund \$47.8 million of outstanding revenue bonds, which resulted in an economic gain of \$7.5 million.
+The net proceeds of this debt are primarily reserved for the construction of Phase XVI for the University's housing plan.
+Concurrently, the University also issued \$23.3 million in taxable general revenue bonds to advance refund \$21.6 million of outstanding revenue bonds and which resulted in an economic gain of \$1.5 million.
 The University's available funds, excluding tuition and state appropriations, are pledged to pay the bonds.
 The University maintained credit ratings this year from Standard & Poor's, of 'A+' with a stable outlook, and from Moody's Investors Service, of 'Aa3' with a stable outlook.
-Both agencies affirmed their ratings based on the very strong enterprise profile of the University, including enrollment growth trends, consistently positive financial operations, strong operating and capital support from AAA-rated State of North Carolina, and a capable management team.
-While the University's debt profile has increased over the past ten years, all funding decisions support the University's long-term strategic plan and are made to be as cost effective as possible in the current economic environment.
-For additional information on the University's debt administration, see Note 8 of the Notes to the Financial Statements.
+Both agencies affirmed their ratings based on the strong enterprise profile of the University, including solid enrollment trends, financial operations, and operating and capital support from AAA-rated State of North Carolina, along with a capable management team.
+While the University's debt profile has increased over the past ten years, all funding decisions support the University's long-term strategic plan and are made to be as cost effective as possible in the prevailing economic environment.
+For additional information on the University's debt administration, see Note 8 to the Financial Statements.